Applications now open for Critic and Conscience of Society Award

 The Award is sponsored by The Gama Foundation.

 It is not necessary to be nominated for the Award and you can obtain an application form here.

-The closing date for applications is 28 February 2021.
+The closing date for applications was 28 February 2021.